A crazed professor hopes to create the perfect law student by piecing together the body parts of others.

 "We're not professional actors," Colburn said.
-"We're just trying to go out and have
+"We're just trying to go out and have some fun."

 The production is open only to law students, and is shaped by those that audition, Colburn said.
 They take the talent they have and create a story based around that.

 "It's unbelievable how much artistic talent we have in our law students, just from their (experience as) undergrads," Colburn said.

 The musical has a cast of 70 that includes a mummy played by Michael Mischnick.

 This will be his second and last year involved in the production, but he said he'll watch it even after graduating.

 The play is intended to get law students out of the daily slump of schoolwork and shed some creative light, Colburn said.